lanl/GLUE/paper.md

 uncertainty quantification is such that a new fine grain simulation (right) needs to be called.
 Then either the result of the fine grain simulation or the model’s prediction is returned to the macroscale simulation.
-This figure is adapted from Fig. 2 in Diaw et al. <span class="citation" data-cites="diaw2020multiscale"></span></figcaption>
+This figure is adapted from Fig. 2 in Diaw et al.[@diaw2020multiscale]</figcaption>
 </figure>

-The aim of the `GLUE` Code is to efficiently handle the communication and interfaces between the computing platform, surrogate model, coarse-scale code, and fine-scale code .
-At its core, the `GLUE` Code determines what physical properties need to be exchanged between the scales of interest and spawns APIs using this information.
+The aim of the `GLUE` Code is to efficiently handle the communication and interfaces between the computing platform, surrogate model, coarse-scale code, and fine-scale code [@diaw2020multiscale].
+At its core, the `GLUE` Code
+determines what physical properties need to be exchanged between the scales of interest and spawns APIs using this information.
 The `GLUE` Code ensures that these physical properties are communicated between the